 In collaboration with the City of Ann Arbor, the Ann Arbor Art Center lead an initiative to refresh the city’s manhole cover designs with artwork to celebrate the history and culture of our community.

 An international open call brought in over 240 submissions that were juried by an Advisory Committee comprised of local arts educators, professional artists, along with business and community leaders.
 Following their review, six semi-finalists were presented to the public for an online vote to determine the three winning designs.

-The public viewed six semi-finalists online, voted for one, and determined the final three winners.
-Each winner will receive a $1000 stipend from the City of Ann Arbor.
-Each of the three winning designs will be produced for approximately two years on new cast iron manhole covers installed throughout the City.
+Each of the three designs will be produced for two year periods on new cast iron covers installed throughout the City.

 - Ann Arbor rolls out public art on manhole covers

 - Ann Arbor looks to turn manhole covers into public art

 - What does Ann Arbor think about artwork on Ann Arbor manholes?